-- Nearly 181,000 residents are enrolled in Medicare in South Dakota.
+- More than 185,000 residents are enrolled in Medicare in South Dakota.

-- South Dakota’s Medicare Advantage enrollment is lower than the national average, with fewer than one in four beneficiaries enrolled in Medicare Advantage plans.
+- South Dakota’s Medicare Advantage enrollment is lower than the national average, with only about a quarter of beneficiaries enrolled in Medicare Advantage plans.

 Medicare enrollment in South Dakota

-As of September 2020, 180,798 residents were enrolled in Medicare in South Dakota, amounting to about 20 percent of the state’s population.
+As of late 2021, 185,421 residents were enrolled in Medicare in South Dakota, amounting to about 20% of the state’s population.

 Most people become eligible for Medicare enrollment when they turn 65 years old, but Medicare eligibility is also triggered by a disability that lasts more than 24 months, or a diagnosis of ALS or end-stage renal disease (kidney failure).
-Nationwide, 15 percent of all Medicare beneficiaries are under the age of 65, but only 11 percent of South Dakota Medicare beneficiaries are under the age of 65.
+Nationwide, 14% of all Medicare beneficiaries are under the age of 65, but only 11% of South Dakota Medicare beneficiaries are under the age of 65.

 Medicare Advantage in South Dakota